 It’s not ideal to go to Dumaguete without visiting Siquijor.
 Once done exploring Dumaguete’s tourist site, one could visit this mystical island for 45 minutes on a fast craft via OceanJet for Php250.

-You could explore its well-known sites for a day, but to enjoy all of them I suggest for you to allot 2 days.
+You could explore its well-known sites for a day, but to enjoy all of them I suggest you to allot 2 days.
 Siquijor has a lot of breath-taking falls aside from the famous Cambugahay Falls.

 View this post on Instagram